-How vehicle testing stations (VTS) can meet MOT standards and how DVSA’s risk assessments ensure scheme compliance and best practice.
+How MOT vehicle testing stations can meet standards and Driver and Vehicle Standards Agency (DVSA) risk assessments ensure scheme compliance and best practice.

 An authorised examiner is required to ensure their VTS meets the standards set out in the ‘MOT guides and inspection manuals’ and ‘Requirements for authorisation’ in order to remain compliant with the MOT scheme.